wragge/dfat-documents-web/_volumes/volume-20-australia-and-the-indonesian-incorporation-of-portuguese-timor-1974-1976/17-letter-from-furlonger-to-feakes.md

 ---
+doc_date: '1974-07-30'
+doc_num: 17
+doc_order: 17
+naa_refs:
+- naa_barcode: 4151641
+  naa_control_symbol: '1'
+  naa_series: A11443
+  reference: '[NAA: All443, [1]'
-title: "17 Letter from Furlonger to Feakes"
+title: Letter from Furlonger to Feakes
-volume: "Volume 20: Australia and the Indonesian Incorporation of Portuguese Timor, 1974-1976"
+vol_full_title: 'Volume 20: Australia and the Indonesian Incorporation of Portuguese Timor, 1974–1976'
-doc_id: 7856
 vol_id: 20
-doc_date: 1974-07-30
+vol_title: 'Volume 20: Australia and the Indonesian Incorporation of Portuguese Timor, 1974-1976'
 ---

-# 17 Letter from Furlonger to Feakes

 Jakarta, 30 July 1974

 TOP SECRET

-Thank you for your letter of 26 July.1
+Thank you for your letter of 26 July.[1](#f1)

 I was particularly interested in what you wrote to John McCredie earlier in the year, since it seems to me that your thinking has changed a little since then.
 Am I right in thinking that we are now more neutral about the most desirable outcome of the plebiscite whereas formerly we saw the best result of an act of self-determination as union of Portuguese Timor with Indonesia, if it could be reasonably decently arranged?